Gust Avrakotos: Death

 Avrakotos died of a stroke on December 1, 2005, at Inova Fairfax Hospital in Northern Virginia.
 His funeral was held at St. Katherine's Greek Orthodox Church in Falls Church, Virginia.

 Honors and media

 In 1988, Avrakotos was awarded the Intelligence Medal of Merit, and, in 2015, a bill was introduced into Congress to award him the Congressional Gold Medal.

-Many of those who knew Avrakotos in a non-professional capacity did not know of his work at the CIA, particularly in regard to Afghanistan, which changed in 2003 when Criles published Charlie Wilson's War: The Extraordinary Story of the Largest Covert Operation in History, his history of Operation Cyclone, which brought him into the public eye.
-The actor and producer Tom Hanks bought the rights to the book, which was the basis of the film Charlie Wilson's War, released in 2007, in which Avrakotos is portrayed by Philip Seymour Hoffman, who earned an Academy Award nomination for his performance.
+Many of those who knew Avrakotos in a personal or non-professional capacity did not know of his work at the CIA, particularly in regard to Afghanistan, which changed in 2003 when Crile published Charlie Wilson's War: The Extraordinary Story of the Largest Covert Operation in History, his history of Operation Cyclone, which brought him into the public eye.
+Actor and producer Tom Hanks bought the rights to the book and made it the basis of the film Charlie Wilson's War, released in 2007, in which Avrakotos is portrayed by Philip Seymour Hoffman.
+Hoffman earned an Academy Award nomination for his performance.